John Mekalanos: Education

 He started his research studies as a graduate student in the labs of R. John Collier and William Robert Romig at UCLA where his research was focused on studying the genetic and biochemical analysis of the cholera toxin secreted by the bacterium Vibrio cholerae.
 Highlights of his career during this time was, along with Romig, the development of a screening assay designed to isolate the tox mutants of Vibrio cholerae (strains with altered toxin production ability) which led to the genetic mapping of the toxin-regulatory mutants in this bacterial species.

 He continued his work on cholera toxin as a post-doc at the Department of Microbiology and Molecular Genetics at Harvard Medical School with John R. Murphy, which was followed by his appointment as an assistant professor there.

 Career and Research

 Early Research

 His early work as an independent researcher led to the identification of toxR, a gene that affects the expression of the cholera toxin operon ctxAB, the discovery that the Staphylococcus aureus enterotoxin A (entA) is a phage-encoded protein, and finally, the demonstration of the presence of duplications of the toxin operon in different strains of Vibrio cholerae that could account for the variable toxinogenicity of the strains which led to his promotion to Professor in 1986.
-His continued strong research output led to his appointment as Chairman of the then Department of Microbiology and Molecular Genetics (now Microbiology and Immunobiology) ten years later in 1996 and his election to the National Academy of Sciences in 1998.
+His continued strong research output led to his appointment as Chairman of the then Department of Microbiology and Molecular Genetics (now Microbiology) ten years later in 1996 and his election to the National Academy of Sciences in 1998.